 Don’t Let It Loose

 Non-native plants and animals are easily spread when they are accidentally or intentionally released into the wild.
 Many released species do not have the necessary skills to survive in the wild and often suffer before death.
-However, if they do survive, these species can become invasive, outcompeting native species for valuable resources such as food and space.
+However, if they do survive, these species may become invasive, outcompeting native species for valuable resources such as food and space.
+Invasive species can damage ecosystems, habits and species at risk.

 Invasive species that are commonly released include: domestic pets, garden or aquarium plants, fish, live bait, and livestock.